 NOTE: When I began writing about inherited issues, I used the term ‘generational shame’ as I clearly perceived the unconscious shame associated with them.
 What I didn’t see so clearly was the associated trauma and the possibility of arrested development.
 I now use the more encompassing term ‘generational trauma’.

-My introduction to healing generational shame (‘generational sin’ in church parlance) came through a letter.
+My introduction to healing generational shame (‘generational sin’ in Christian parlance) came through a letter.
 I remember seeing the envelope lying on the floor where it had dropped through the letterbox.
 I remember picking it up.
-I remember tearing it open.
+Tearing it open.
 Then there’s a gap in my memories.

 The next thing I remember, I was lying on the floor howling with pain.
 I knew with complete certainty this wasn’t my pain.
 It was my father’s pain.
 His mother died in 1926.
 In the wake of World War I, grieving wasn’t permitted—not even for a four-year-old.
 Grief was a sign of weakness and was therefore shameful.

 I inherited my father’s unprocessed grief through epigenetic inheritance.
 The letter I’d just opened contained my grandmother’s death certificate.
 Trying to heal my own damaged emotions, I inadvertently blundered into the Pandora’s box of my family’s generational shame.